stevebachmeier/song-recommender/README.md

 ## Goal
-The goal of this project is to create a recommender system that takes user song input(s) and suggests another song that the user may like.
+The goal of this project is to create a recommender system that takes one song and suggests others.

 ## Instructions
 1. Install Python3.